 Bullying may be intentional or unintentional.
-However, when an allegation of bullying is made, the intention of the alleged bully is irrelevant and will not be given consideration during disciplinary decisions.
-It is the effect of the behavior on the individual that is important.
 Additionally, the following examples may constitute or contribute to evidence of bullying in the workplace:

 - Shouting or raising voice at an individual in public or in private. - Making threats of harm or intimidation whether verbal, non-verbal, or in writing. - Persistent singling out of an individual - Spreading rumor and gossip regarding individuals. - Making verbal remarks or obscene gestures. - Public humiliation in any form. - Constant criticism of matters unrelated or minimally related to the person's job performance or job description. - Blocking, cornering, or crowding a person to cause intimidation. - Personal insults and use of offensive slander. - Ignoring or interrupting an individual in meetings - Public reprimands - Encouraging others to disregard a supervisor's or designee's instructions.